Money

 Accessing Your Money

-Japan is essentially still a cash-based society.
-Credit/debit cards may be accepted in larger stores, cities, and hotels, but almost all small shops, bars, restaurants and ryokan (Japanese inns) will all require cash payment.
-It is therefore not uncommon to walk around with a lot of cash on you.
-This may take some getting used to but it will save you trips to the bank and ATM fees.
+Credit/debit cards may be accepted in many stores and restaurants in larger cities, but many places are also cash only.
+It is not uncommon to walk around with a lot of cash on you each day.
+This may take some getting used to but it will save you trips to the bank and constant ATM fees.

 ATMs

-The Japanese banking system is not networked to the same degree as your home country and even though they are electronic, ATMs will have “business hours” and are not open 24 hours a day.
+ATMs will have “business hours” and are not necessarily open 24 hours a day.
 Depending on the time of day you use an ATM there may also be a service charge.

 Saga Banks ATMs are “open” from 8:00am – 9:00pm on weekdays and from 9:00am -7:00pm on weekends and holidays.
 There is no service charge for withdrawing your money between 8:45am – 6:00pm on weekdays and there is never a service charge for depositing your money.
-There will be a service charge if you withdraw money from an ATM belonging to a different bank (ex.
-Fukuoka Bank or Oita Bank) and some banks may not accept Saga Bank.
-For information see Saga Bank ATM fees.
+There will be a service charge if you withdraw money from an ATM belonging to a different bank and some banks may not accept Saga Bank.

 There are ATMs operated by 7/11, Family Mart, and Lawson, which will allow access to most bank accounts (and definitely Saga bank).
 These machines operate 24 hours a day, but even if the ATM is open, your bank still may not allow access to your account.
 This is especially true late at night, and on weekends and national holidays.
 During long holidays such as Golden Week and New Year’s, you may not be able to withdraw money for several days.
 Please plan accordingly.

-In you need to access money from a foreign bank account 7/11 ATMs and Postal ATMs allow for withdrawals using certain foreign ATM cards and cash advances with credit cards.
+In you need to access money from a foreign bank account convenience store and postal ATMs allow for withdrawals using certain foreign cards and cash advances with credit cards.
 If your home card has a symbol such as the Cirrus one you can often use it in Japan.

 For information about Postal International ATM Service (English).
 For information about 7/11 International ATM Service (English).